mulle-sde/mulle-sde/README.md

 ### ERC : Edit - Reflect - Craft

 #### Edit

 You use the editor of your choice and any GUI or terminal to manage the project files.

 #### Reflect

-Changes in the filesystem are picked up by `mulle-sde reflect` and are used to update build system files and programming lanuage headers.
+Changes in the filesystem are picked up by `mulle-sde reflect` and are used to update build system files and header files.

 #### Craft

 `mulle-sde` fetches dependencies, builds them and installs them local to your project.
-Then it will optionally also build your project.
+Then it will build your project.
+A repeated craft, will then rebuild only your project.

-All commands have `help` command for usage information.
+All commands have a `help` subcommand for usage information.
 Most commands have subcommands, that also have further help.
 E.g. `mulle-sde help` and `mulle-sde dependency help`.